rhysbrooks1/CS321-002-s25-team-09/README.md

 program assumes that the user specified the proper B-Tree and top frequency count to use to output the top occurring searched queries.

-- a final for **searching in the SQL database** for the top occurring activity pairs.
+- a final one for **searching in the SQL database** for the top occurring activity pairs.
 This database would be created as a by-product of the first program and print the top search queries from searching the B-Tree.

-The main Java classes should be named `SSHCreateBTree`, `SSHSearchBTree`, and `SSHSearchDatabase`.
+The main Java classes should be named `SSHDataWrangler`, `SSHCreateBTree`, `SSHSearchBTree`, and `SSHSearchDatabase`.

 ### 5.1.
 Program Arguments
 The required arguments for the four programs are shown below: